-It’s a fact that most mothers of twins are subject to random strangers getting involved in their personal business.
+It’s a fact that most mothers of twins are subject to random strangers getting involved in their personal business and asking silly questions.
 It’s as if people see a double stroller as a sign to freely ask the most intimate of questions.

 Strangers seem infinitely curious about twin moms’ fertility issues, weight gain, and other details of their lives that they themselves may not feel comfortable sharing if the tables were turned.

-One of the most commonly asked questions to moms of twins has to do with in-vitro fertilization (IVF).
+One of the most commonly asked inappropriate and silly questions to moms of twins has to do with in-vitro fertilization (IVF).

-“I’m fortunate because this question does not bother me–I use it as a moment to try and educate people,” says Jane Grimes, mom to four-year-olds Charlotte and Henry.
+“I’m fortunate because this question and silly questions like this one do not bother me–I use it as a moment to try and educate people,” says Jane Grimes, mom to four-year-olds Charlotte and Henry.
 “All pregnancies are natural; mine was not spontaneous.
 I always look them right in the eye and say, ‘They were conceived via IVF.’
 [If there is] an indication that this is somehow disappointing, or not as good as a spontaneous twin pregnancy, I just chalk that up to ignorance.”

-Mom Heidi Green says, “When people would stop me on the street and ask me about Harry and Rose, they would usually ask, ‘Are they identical?’
+Twin mom Heidi Green says of silly questions she hears frequently, “When people would stop me on the street and ask me about Harry and Rose, they would usually ask, ‘Are they identical?’
 As infants, they looked so much alike.
 I would tell them that they are a boy and a girl and they would look at me puzzled and ask again, ‘Yes, I got that, but are they identical?’
 It was at that point that I realized it was up to me to break it to them, that boy/girl twins can never be identical.”

-Using experiences such as these for good instead of evil (educating the masses instead of getting irritated by them) is usually your best line of defense.
+Using experiences and silly questions such as these for good instead of evil (educating the masses instead of getting irritated by them) is usually your best line of defense.

 Heidi Elliott, mom to five-year-old twins Reed and Larkin says, “The question I always get is: “Do twins run in your family?”
 Her response?
 “No, but they run in my doctor’s office!”